 Samsung Galaxy S20 Release Date: Tips & Tricks

-If you’re thinking about buying the Samsung Galaxy S20 (also known as the Galaxy S11) later this year, there are some things you should do before the release date.
+If you’re thinking about buying the Samsung Galaxy S20 (formerly known as the Galaxy S11) later this year, there are some things you should do before the release date.

 Rumor has it, Samsung’s working on a new entry into the long-running Galaxy S series.
 Instead of calling the new model(s) Galaxy S11, the company is reportedly planning to jump ahead a generation.